awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/defer-component-updates-tutorial.md

    ```
    type C:\greengrass\v2\logs\greengrass.log
    ```
 <a name="windows-cmd-type-observe-logs"></a>The `type` command writes the file's contents to the terminal\.
 Run this command multiple times to observe changes in the file\.
-<a name="windows-cmd-type-observe-logs"></a>The `type` command writes the file's contents to the terminal\.
-Run this command multiple times to observe changes in the file\.

    ```